ParaView

 Note

-After successfully completing the above steps, you should now be able to connect to either Andes or Summit.
+After successfully completing the above steps, you should now be able to connect to either Andes, Summit, or Frontier.

 Remote GUI Usage

 After setting up and installing ParaView, you can connect to OLCF systems remotely to visualize your data interactively through ParaView’s GUI.
-To do so, go to File→Connect and select either ORNL Andes or ORNL Summit (provided they were successfully imported – as outlined in Installing and Setting Up ParaView).
+To do so, go to File→Connect and select either ORNL Andes, ORNL Summit, or ORNL Frontier (provided they were successfully imported – as outlined in Installing and Setting Up ParaView).
 Next, click on Connect and change the values in the Connection Options box.

 A dialog box follows, in which you must enter in your username and project allocation, the number of nodes to reserve and a duration to reserve them for.
-This is also where you can choose between the OSMesa and EGL rendering options (via the “Server headless API” box).
+This is also where you can choose between the OSMesa and EGL (ROCm for Frontier) rendering options via the “Server headless API” box.

 When your job reaches the top of the queue, the main window will be returned to your control.
 At this point you are connected and can open files that reside there and visualize them interactively.